bootstrapworld/curriculum/lessons/contracts/langs/en-us/slides.md

 # Exploring Image Functions

-- What is the contract for star?
+- What is the contract for `star`?
 - The contract for `square` also has `Number String String` as the Domain and `Image` as the Range.
 Does that mean the functions are the same?

 ---